-- 1) Pursuant to policy, an individual must meet the diagnostic criteria of a diagnosis of Intellectual Disability or related condition, which constitutes a severe and chronic disability that manifested prior to age 22. - 2) The Appellant was diagnosed with Adjustment Disorder, Idiopathic Transverse Myelitis, Vesicouretal Reflux and Chiari Malformation, Type 1. - 3) The Appellant's diagnoses are medical in nature, and do not support the presence of an Intellectual Disability or impaired intellectual functioning. - 4) The Appellant does not meet the diagnostic criteria for services under the I/DD Waiver Program.
+1) Pursuant to policy, an individual must meet the diagnostic criteria of a diagnosis of Intellectual Disability or related condition, which constitutes a severe and chronic disability that manifested prior to age 22.

+- 2) The Appellant was diagnosed with a mild Intellectual Disability, which does not meet the severity criteria in policy. - 3) The Appellant was diagnosed with mental illness, which is specifically excluded by policy as an eligible diagnosis. - 4) The Appellant does not meet the diagnostic criteria for services under the I/DD Waiver Program.